The Johnstone Basin population is 15,000 and largely concentrated within the towns of Innisfail, Malanda, Millaa Millaa and South Johnstone.

 The middle section contains steep forested areas, much of which is in the Wet Tropics World Heritage Area.

 The lower reaches are characterised by low sloping hills and coastal floodplains, which contain a majority of the agricultural areas including the larger townships of Innisfail and South Johnstone.

 The Johnstone Basin has an area of 2,326 km2 and has a relatively high proportion of natural/minimal use lands (55%).
 The remaining area contains 16% grazing, 12% sugarcane, 6% dairy (in the upper catchment), 3% bananas, 1% other crops, 2% urban and 4% other land uses.

 The Johnstone Basin grade has remained ‘good’ with the score increasing from 67 to 71 on the previous year.

 The diagram below shows the detailed results for each indicator by year.
 Click on the timeslider to see data from previous years.

-Water quality in the Johnstone basin remained ‘good’ with the score decreasing from 79 in 2015-16 to 73.
+The water quality grade for the Johnstone Basin remained ‘good’ and the score increased from 75 in 2018-19 to 78.

-Total suspend sediment (TSS), the indicator for sediment, scored 81 and was graded ‘very good’, with most monthly median concentrations meeting guideline values.
+TSS (the indicator for sediment) was ‘very good’ and the score remained 90 with most monthly median concentrations meeting guideline values.

-Water quality grades are based on aquatic ecosystem guidelines for protection of freshwater systems, and are not based on load reduction targets for the marine environment.
-Except for pesticides the results are derived from two end of catchment monitoring sites at Goondi and Central Mill, capturing 58% of the basin.
+Water quality grades are based on aquatic ecosystem guidelines for protection of freshwater systems and are not based on load reduction targets for the marine environment.
+Except for pesticides the results are derived from two end of catchment monitoring sites at Goondi (North Johnstone River) and Central Mill (South Johnstone River), capturing 58% of the basin.
 Pesticide results are derived from the Coquette Point monitoring sites, capturing 70% of the basin.

 Habitat and hydrology